Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/deployment_az/_index.md

   ![Screenshot showing bicep deploying](./bicep_deploying.png)

-    > **Note:** HCIBox can be deployed in East US, Australia East, and West Europe.
+    > **Note:** HCIBox can be deployed in East US, Australia East, Canada Central and West Europe.
 Deploying in other regions will result in unexpected behavior or failures.

 ## Start post-deployment automation